mjnikkila/evening/README.md

-# Eveningjs
+# Evening.js

-Light weight bundle to create elegant web applications.
+A light weight bundle to create elegant web applications.
 Evening is designed for small projects or prototyping ideas.

 ## Installing